MorpheoOrg/morpheo/docs/modules/introduction.md

 ### Viewer

 Entry door for data providers.
+This is part of the data client described in the white-paper.

 Detailed documentation here (TODO).

 ### Analytics and Notebook

 Entry door for algorithms providers.
+This is part of the data client described in the white-paper.

 Detailed documentation:
 - here for Analytics (TODO)